-Coláiste Mhuire Co-Ed recognises that the primary responsibility for the moral, spiritual, social and personal development of children lies with their parents.
+Coláiste Mhuire Co-Ed recognises that the primary responsibility for the moral, spiritual, social and personal development of children lies with their parents/guardians.
 However, this school has a long tradition of supporting parents in this role.

-A summary of what the school provides both formally and informally to promote the holistic development of our students is included in Appendix C. S.P.H.E. is seen as building on this.
+A summary of what the school provides both formally and informally to promote the holistic development of our students is included in Appendix C. S.P.H.E. builds on this.